Monsters: The Lyle and Erik Menendez Story: Response from Lyle and Erik Menendez

-Addressing Erik's response, Ryan Murphy stated, "If you watch the show, I would say 60 to 65 percent of our show in the scripts and in the film form center around the abuse and what they claim happened to them. [...]
-And we do it very carefully and we give them their day in court and they talk openly about it."
-He added, "There were four people involved in that— two of them are dead, and two of them are alive with their point of view.
+Addressing Erik's response, Murphy stated that "60 to 65 percent" of the season focused on the abuse allegations and said the subject was handled carefully, with the brothers given an opportunity to present their perspective.
+He added, "There were four people involved in that—two of them are dead, and two of them are alive with their point of view.
 But what about the parents?
 We had an obligation as storytellers to also try and put in their perspective based on our research, which we did."
 In a different interview, he further explained that the season incorporated the Rashomon effect to "[talk] about countless perspectives, and a perspective is not a lie.
 A perspective is an opinion."

-Nathan Lane, who portrayed Dominick Dunne, stated, "[Erik] hasn't seen the show.
-He's just criticizing it and condemning it without ever having seen it, so one has to take that with a grain of salt."
-Meanwhile, Nicholas Alexander Chavez, who portrayed Lyle Menendez, responded to Erik with "sympathy and empathy", but clarified that "the show aims to fill out a lot more details than just the courtroom scenes".
+Bardem, Sevigny, Chavez, and Lane similarly defended that the series does not endorse a single interpretation of the case.

-Reflecting on Erik's criticism, Cooper Koch, who portrayed him, said, "It definitely affected me and it made me feel things. [...]
+Koch, who has voiced his support for the brothers and their claims of abuse, said of Erik's criticism, "It definitely affected me and it made me feel things. [...]
 I understand how difficult it would be to have the worst part of your life be televised for millions of people to see.
 It's so exposing.
 I understand how he feels and I stand by him."
-Koch voiced his support for the brothers and their claims of sexual abuse, revealing that he discussed Erik's criticisms with him during their meeting at Richard J. Donovan Correctional Facility.
-During this visit, Koch also met Lyle and over 30 other inmates as part of a prison reform meeting led by Kim Kardashian.
+He later stated that he discussed Erik's criticisms with him during their meeting at Richard J. Donovan Correctional Facility.
+During the visit, Koch also met Lyle Menendez and more than 30 other inmates as part of a prison reform meeting led by Kim Kardashian.
 Despite Erik's criticism of the series, he praised Koch's performance, stating, "I've heard nothing but great things about [Koch] and about episode five, and that [he's] going to win an Emmy.
 And I hope that [he does]."